About this listing

 Our neighborhood is very quiet and safe at any time of day or night.
 This is an old neighborhood that is dense with single and multifamily homes, most built in the 19th century.
 We are 10 minute walk to either Inman or Union Square, which have numerous restaurants, pubs, consignment shops, bookstores, cafes and galleries.
 We have created a (website hidden) map as a guide to some of these.

 Boston is a short distance away.
 One can either walk to Harvard in 20-25 minutes then take the Redline to Park St. station.
 There are numerous museums in Boston including the MFA, Isabella Stewart Gardner, ICA, Science Museum and many more.
 The Freedom Trail is a must for Boston taking you through the center of Boston and Charlestown.
-We provide our guests with a guide to the Freedom Trail and our neighborhood favorites.

 Free on street parking is available with Somerville parking passes we provide.
 The MBTA is a great way to visit our area.
 Please visit their site for more information.
 From Logan, take the Silver line to the Red Line (Outbound) to Harvard Square Station, then catch the #86 bus found in the upper level of the bus way in Harvard station or take a cab from Harvard or South Station to our home.
 The #86 bus schedule is posted on the MBTA website.